 Geeeez, where do they come up with this stuff?

-To me and most, a dumpling is either a doughy, yummy treat, or a term of affection, so I’ll record those two into Lisa’s ‘DUH-Urban’ Dictionary.
+To me and most, a dumpling is either a doughy, yummy treat, or a term of affection, so I’ll record those two into my ‘DUH-Urban’ Dictionary.
 Wait, is that the dessert bell I hear?
 Ding Ding Ding!
-I now present you with sweet, caramely, spicy, deep fried goodness – along with a big, fat scoop of cool, creamy, CHEESY ice cream and more spicy caramel!
+I now present you with sweet, caramelly, spicy, deep fried goodness – along with a big, fat scoop of cool, creamy, cheesy (you don’t taste the brie as cheese, it just adds a creamier texture) ice cream and more spicy caramel….

 Let’s cut one open…